Released October 1987

 Bought: Virgin Records Oxford Street, November 1987?

-But in jazz and fusion, the two-guitar setup is not as common (this is a great one I’ve just discovered).
+In rock, the two-guitar setup is standard.
+But in jazz and fusion, not so standard.
 Since 1987, there have been a number of two-guitar celebrity summits (such as Scofield/Metheny, Scofield/Frisell, Stern/Eric Johnson, Carlton/Ritenour etc) but ex-Bill Evans bassist Marc Johnson’s superb ECM solo albums, ’85’s Bass Desires and Second Sight, both featuring John Scofield and Bill Frisell, quite possibly started it all off.

 1987’s Second Sight was considered somewhat of a disappointment on its original release, but for me this is the superior album of the two.
 I was a major Scofield fan when I bought it in ’87 but didn’t know Frisell’s name at all.
-I’m really glad I discovered his incredible playing here though.
+I’m really glad it was this album which revealed his incredible playing to me.

 Some of the interplay between Frisell and Scofield is nothing less than miraculous, although one could hardly think of two more different guitarists in approach.
-There’s an almost telepathic empathy between them, leaving each other space to play and at times even inadvertently doubling parts.
+They leave each other space to play and at times even inadvertently double parts.
 And, to me, this doesn’t sound like typical ‘ECM jazz’ at all – it’s tough music, not for the faint-hearted.

 The ever-reliable Peter Erskine slightly overplayed on the Bass Desires album but here expertly marshals the material without ever being overbearing, and the compositions are so fresh, memorable and catchy.